Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Stellar Cluster Expansion from compact Dark Matter

-Figure \ref{fig:radius_evolution_tsit} shows the evolution of the half-light radius over $12 ~ \text{Gyr}$ for three distinct values of the DM density, $\rho$.
+Figure \ref{fig:radius_evolution_tsit} shows the evolution of the half-light radius over $14 ~ \text{Gyr}$ for different values of the DM density and stellar cluster mass.
 We use the parameter values $\alpha = 0.4$ and $\beta = 10.0$ following \cite{brandt_constraints_2016}.
 The transfer of energy from PBH to the stars causes the cluster's expansion.
 Initially, the system undergoes a slow expansion until it eventually grows as $r_{\text{h}} \propto \sqrt{t}$.
 The half-light radius exhibits a more accelerated expansion at higher total DM densities.
 This behavior can be attributed to the increased presence of PBH in regions of higher DM densities, subsequently leading to a faster enhancement of the kinetic energies of the stars.
 Consequently, the half-light radius undergoes more rapid expansion in these regions compared to areas with a lower total DM density.

 To derive constraints on PBH abundances for corresponding PBH masses, we compare the semi-analytical evolution of the stellar system in Eri II to the observed half-light radius and age of the star cluster.
-The star cluster is at least $\sim 3~\text{Gyr}$ and at most $\sim 12~\text{Gyr}$ old, with a mass of $\sim 2 \times 10^{3} ~ M_{\odot}$ at the age of $3 ~ \text{Gyr}$ and $\sim 6 \times 10^{3} ~ M_{\odot}$ at the age of $12~\text{Gyr}$ \cite{Crnojevi__2016, maraston_evolutionary_2005}.
-Observations yield a current half-light radius value of $r_{\text{h}} = 13 \, \textrm{pc}$ for the star cluster.
 Based on the half-light radius, a characteristic lifetime can be defined as the duration required for the cluster to expand from the size of a typical galactic star cluster of $r_{\text{h,initial}} = 2 ~ \text{pc}$ to its current observed size of $r_{\text{h,final}} = 13 ~ \text{pc}$\footnote{A second characteristic lifetime is defined in \cite{brandt_constraints_2016} that is equivalent in the limit of a dark-matter dominated system.
 We exclusively focus on the characteristic lifetime stated here as it provides more conservative constraints in the intermediate regimes.}.